-Employers shall provide information to employees regarding the hazardous chemicals in the workplace and the hazardous properties of these chemicals.
-This information must be disseminated through a hazard communication program involving labeling, material safety data sheets, employee training, employee access to written records, and a written hazard communication plan.
-The hazard communication program applies to any hazardous chemical, which is known to be present in the workplace in such a manner that employees may be exposed under normal conditions of use, or in a foreseeable emergency.
-Thus, the program does not extend to office personnel, other employees whose job performance does not involve potential exposure to hazardous chemicals, or to laboratory employees.
-The definition of "hazardous chemical" is extremely broad, and includes any chemical, which is a physical hazard or a health hazard.
-For determination of physical and health hazards associated with products not synthesized on-site, personnel should rely on the evaluation performed by the chemical manufacturer or importer transmitted via Material Safety Data Sheets (MSDS).
+Employers shall provide information to employees regarding the hazardous materials in the workplace and the hazardous properties of these materials.
+This information must be disseminated through a hazard communication program involving labeling, safety data sheets, employee training, employee access to written records, and a written hazard communication plan.
+The hazard communication program applies to any hazardous material, which is known to be present in the workplace in such a manner that employees may be exposed under normal conditions of use, or in a foreseeable emergency.
+Thus, the program does not extend to office personnel, other employees whose job performance does not involve potential exposure to hazardous materials, or to laboratory employees.
+The definition of "hazardous material" is extremely broad, and includes any material, which is a physical hazard or a health hazard.
+For determination of physical and health hazards associated with products not synthesized on-site, personnel should rely on the evaluation performed by the material manufacturer or importer transmitted via Safety Data Sheets (SDS).